 It is literally raw from the textile mill.
 If you are making your own jeans from yardage purchased from a fabric retailer, you are most likely purchasing raw denim material.
 This material has not been stonewashed, faded, put under a laser or distressed.

 Raw denim is rough and not very stretchy.
 In fact, it doesn’t feel all that wonderful at all.
 What gives?
-Well, just you keep reading.
-I am going to break down for you just how you will sidestep the apparel manufacturing process to use raw denim at home.
+Well, keep reading.

 Choosing Which Way You Want to Care for Your Raw Denim